-By Sher Trott Bailey aka World Ruler
+By Sher Trott Bailey a.k.a World Ruler

 Introduction: Why “I Am the Table” Isn’t the Answer